Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{} reconfigurable intelligent surface (RIS) is a device that scatters signals in a controlled manner in order to improve path loss, fading, and/or other characteristics of a radio link; see e.g.\ \cite{Basar+5_1906} and references therein.
-RIS technology is expected to have a significant impact on emerging and future mobile radio communications systems; see e.g.\ \cite{Saad+2_1907}.
-These devices are also referred to as large intelligent surfaces (see e.g.\ \cite{Han+4_1906}), intelligent reflecting surfaces (IRSs; see e.g.\ \cite{Wu+1_1907}), reconfigurable metasurfaces (see e.g.\ \cite{Liaskos+5_1809}), and by other names.
-RISs are most often envisioned to be some form of reflectarray, in which control consists of changing the phase and possibly magnitude of the electromagnetic field scattered by each element individually.
-This class of RISs is the focus of this paper.
+A reconfigurable intelligent surface (RIS) is a device that scatters signals in a controlled manner in order to improve the propagation channel between transmitters and receivers; see e.g.\ \cite{DiRenzo_202011} and references therein.
+RISs are often envisioned to be some form of reflectarray in which control consists of changing the phase and possibly magnitude of the electromagnetic field scattered by each element individually; this class of RISs is the focus of this paper.
+An important consideration in RIS engineering is the path loss in the transmitter-RIS-receiver channel as a function of RIS size, link geometry, and element states.